 It is the responsibility of each student-athlete to report and submit a copy of any medical prescriptions or dietary supplements to the Head Athletic Trainer.
 This includes but is not limited to: diet pills, allergy medications, attention deficit disorder medications, and birth control medication.
 A vital part of this program will be drug screening for all St. Thomas University student-athletes.
 This will be done in order to deter drug abuse, to identify the substance abusers, to remove the threat of injury they represent, and, if necessary, to remove the abusers from the athletic environment.
-While the Athletic Department recognizes that drug testing is not the final answer to substance abuse, the objective of the program is to aid in the prevention of substance abuse, to educate the student-athlete.
+While the Athletic Department recognizes that drug testing is not the final answer to substance abuse, the objective of the program is to aid in the prevention of substance abuse, to educate the student-athlete to the dangers of substance abuse, and to remove that threat of serious injury to the student-athlete.
 Substance abuse includes unlawful possession, use, purchase or sale of controlled substances on University premises, including all athletic facilities.
 It also includes reporting to University sponsored events under the influence of drugs or alcohol.